-Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Item AQ 2 - There is a potential for dust generation, especially during the dry seasons, as a result of movement of trucks along the haul roads.
-Some localized dust may also be generated in the immediate vicinity of the orebodies during mining activities.
-This may be assessed in terms of PM 10 and TSP and may be the direct result of earthworks or the indirect result of operating earthworks machinery.
-Local & Minor Negative Low & Indirect Bauxite therefore has a less likely potential for fugitive dust formation and it can be transported and stockpiled without wetting or covering.
+Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Bauxite therefore has a less likely potential for fugitive dust formation and it can be transported and stockpiled without wetting or covering.
 Further, there is no stockpiling proposed in SML 173 and the transportation time from ore body to disposal site is a maximum of 30 minutes.
 This time would be insufficient for the bauxite to dry out and generate fugitive dust.
 This potential impact will be avoided or mitigated by an effective dust suppression regime.
 Dust fall monitoring will be a feature of the environmental management programme.
-The dust suppression regime will include, at a minimum: • Wetting of roads with water • Wetting of roads using a chemical named 'Dust Treat' (See Appendix VIII). • Immediate removal of bauxite spillage from haul roads with the aim of reducing fugitive dusting. • Stockpiles will not be maintained in the SML 173.
+The dust suppression regime will include, at a minimum: Wetting of roads using a chemical named 'Dust Treat' (See Appendix VIII).
+Immediate removal of bauxite spillage from haul roads with the aim of reducing fugitive dusting.
+Stockpiles will not be maintained in the SML 173.
 These will be maintained in the existing permitted locations within SML 165.
-A dust suppression regime will be maintained for all active haul roads.
-The Air Dispersion Model commissioned by NJBP II (see Volume IV: Air Dispersion Modelling Report) has shown the following under an assumed worst-case scenario for the emission sources during mining and haulage: • No receptor in ambient air showed concentrations in excess of the Jamaican AAQS for TSP or PM 10 within SML 173. • The proposed activities at the ore body mining sites in SML 173 could cause localized high concentrations for TSP and PM 10 that decline by at least 80% within 100 meters of the orebody. • The proposed mining and hauling activities within SML 173 would result in ambient concentrations for TSP and PM 10 at a maximum of 50-60% of the ambient air standards, including background concentrations, at locations outside of the ore body mining sites.
-Minor
+Item AQ 2 - There is a potential for dust generation, especially during the dry seasons, as a result of movement of trucks along the haul roads.
+Some localized dust may also be generated in the immediate vicinity of the orebodies during mining activities.
+This may be assessed in terms of PM 10 and TSP and may be the direct result of earthworks or the indirect result of operating earthworks machinery. term Local & Minor Negative Low & Indirect A dust suppression regime will be maintained for all active haul roads.
+The Air Dispersion Model commissioned by NJBP II (see Volume IV: Air Dispersion Modelling Report) has shown the following under an assumed worst-case scenario for the emission sources during mining and haulage: No receptor in ambient air showed concentrations in excess of the Jamaican AAQS for TSP or PM10 within SML 173.
+The proposed activities at the ore body mining sites in SML 173 could cause localized high concentrations for TSP and PM10 that decline by at least 80% within 100 meters of the orebody.
+The proposed mining and hauling activities within SML 173 would result in ambient concentrations for TSP and PM10 at a maximum of 50-60% of the ambient air standards, including background concentrations, at locations outside of the ore body mining sites.
+Minor Reversible